 Towards an approach for defining changing digital capacities

-Defining digital capacity is a necessarily changing and iterative task, one that withstands the temporariness of specific measures and indicators.
 Our approach draws from the substantive literature on indicators developed in recent community indicator and social sustainability studies (e.g. Fraser et al. 2006, Holden (2013), and James, Paul, with Liam Magee, Andy Scerri and Manfred Steger (2015)).
 In spite of the distinct difference in domain, this literature seeks to address many of the concerns we raised earlier.
 First, it recognises that meanings of sustainability are changing and contested across geographical and temporal boundaries.
 Significant issues for one community or social group may be minor for another, and with the passing of time, these issues may become more or less relevant even within the same community setting.
-As much as there are strong demands for standardization and comparability in sustainability measurement, indicators must also evolve in line with the issues that matter (Magee and Scerri 2012).
+Indicators should evolve in line with these changes (Magee and Scerri 2012).
 Second, and in keeping with the open definitions of sustainability, this literature has argued that the procedures for selecting, weighting and applying indicators ought to include diverse community and expert stakeholders – they must, in other words, support “bottom-up” as much as “top-down” processes of deliberation (Fraser et al. 2006).
 Third, the choice of measures should be open to frequent iteration and revision.
-Indicators that fail to communicate with communities must be revised for those that do.
+Indicators that fail to communicate with communities must be revised with those that do.

-In the very different context of digital capacities, the affordances of flexible indicator development still hold considerable weight, and we argue some degree of context sensitivity is equally important to measurement in this field.
+In the very different context of digital capacities context sensitivity is equally important to measurement.
 Of the numerous methods for indicator selection, we adopted ‘Circles of Sustainability’ (James, Paul, with Liam Magee, Andy Scerri and Manfred Steger 2015), since it focusses heavily on the alignment between new and existing measures.
 Used by the United Nations Global Compact Cities Programme, the World Association of Major Metropolises, World Vision, FIABCI, UCLG, and a number of local governments to support their engagement in cities, the approach proposes a sequential, iterative and consultative process for selecting and refining measures – one which accords well with our own understanding of digital capacities as a volatile object of measurement (James, Paul, with Liam Magee, Andy Scerri and Manfred Steger 2015).

-The approach further suggests that two lower order constructs – issues and indicators – be developed through two related consultative sessions during a design phase of measurement tools.
-In urban community settings, the purpose of the first session, termed an “Issue Selection” workshop, is to solicit, consult and examine the key areas of concern – and related objectives to be pursued – for the community of interest.
-The second session, termed an “Indicator Ratification” workshop, selects and decides upon a series of specific indicators to measure progress towards those objectives.
+The approach asserts that two lower order constructs – issues and indicators – be developed through two related consultative sessions during a design phase of measurement tools.
+In urban community settings, the purpose of the first session, an “Issue Selection” workshop, is to solicit, consult and examine the key areas of concern – and related objectives to be pursued – for the community of interest.
+The second session, an “Indicator Ratification” workshop, selects and decides upon a series of specific indicators to measure progress towards those objectives.
 Between and after those two events, the project team collates, drafts and finalizes the indicators.
 Both issues and indicators can be developed organically, through a combination of further community consultation, reference to existing literature and empirical validation.

 The end-product of this process is one or more measurement instruments.
 These can be both qualitative and quantitative: administered to people, in the case of subjective or person-centric measures, or applied to objects, in the case of objective or environment-centric measures; and developed through secondary as much as primary sources, in the case of existing official, academic or publicly available data.
 Results from these measurements chart a series that indicates variation and progress towards objectives over time (James, Paul, with Liam Magee, Andy Scerri and Manfred Steger 2015).